 We are developing our NasoShield anthrax vaccine pursuant to a contract with BARDA that commenced in July 2016.
 Under this contract, BARDA pays us a fixed fee and reimburses certain of our costs for the research and development of an Ad5-vectored, protective antigen-based intranasal anthrax vaccine through current good manufacturing practice ("cGMP") manufacture and conduct of a Phase 1 clinical trial dose ranging assessment of safety and immunogenicity.
-The contract consists of an initial base performance period providing approximately \$24.1 million in funding for the period July 2016 through November 2019.
-BARDA has seven options to extend the contract to fund certain continued development and manufacturing activities for the anthrax vaccine, including Phase 2 clinical studies, through July 2021.
-Each option, if exercised by BARDA, would provide additional funding ranging from approximately \$1.1 million to \$34.4 million, providing a total contract potential of \$130 million.
-To date, we have received an aggregate of approximately \$14.7 million in revenue under the current BARDA contract.
+The contract consists of an initial base performance period providing approximately \$27.8 million in funding for the period July 2016 through June 2021.
+BARDA has seven options to extend the contract to fund certain continued development and manufacturing activities for the anthrax vaccine, including Phase 2 clinical studies for a three-year period.
+Each option, if exercised by BARDA, would provide additional funding ranging from approximately \$1.1 million to \$34.4 million, providing a total contract potential of \$133.7 million.
+As of December 31, 2020, we have collected an aggregate of approximately \$24.7 million in receivables under the current BARDA contract.

-The Company has been audited by BARDA through 2015 and has agreed on final indirect rates with the Defense Contract Audit Agency ("DCAA") through 2015.
+We have been audited by BARDA through 2016 and have agreed on final indirect rates with the Defense Contract Audit Agency ("DCAA") through 2016.